UMM-CSci-3601/intro-to-git/README.md

 VS Code just to make sure everything's still good.
-While you're there notice that VS Code automagically noticed that we'd switched to a new branch; down in the left hand corner of the bottom status bar it should now have the name of your branch where it used to say `master`.
+While you're there notice that VS Code automagically noticed that we'd switched to a new branch; down in the left hand corner of the bottom status bar it should now have the name of your branch where it used to say `main`.

-Open up `Hellos.java` and add more lines in the `generateOutput()` method of the form
+Open up `Hellos.java` and add some more code to the `generateOutput()`
+method:

 ```java
 builder.append(patSaysHello());
 ```

-where you replace `pat_says_hello` with method names that reflects the names in your group.
-You should create one new method for _every_ person in your group.
+Here you'll replace `pat_says_hello` with method names that reflects the name of the person providing the greeting.
+You should create one new method for
+_every_ person in your group.
 If your group is Pat and Chris, then you want